Kammok Kuhli Pro Shelter

 - Reinforced connection points

-- At 27 oz., this is not a lightweight tarp
+- At 27 oz., this is not lightweight

-Bottom line: This is a sturdy tarp that will provide your camp with a large, dry area that can comfortably sleep two hammocks.
+Bottom-Line: This is a sturdy tarp that will provide full coverage of your campsite with a large, dry area that can comfortably sleep two hammocks.

 Snugpak All Weather Hammock Shelter

 Designed by military veterans, this is the ideal tarp to have on hand if your hammock should somehow fail.
 Made of 2,000 mm, 210T ripstop nylon material with anti-UV, and polyurethane coating, this tarp has high waterproof protection and will resist degradation due to sun exposure.
-The reinforced connection points and nylon webbing mean that this tarp can easily transition from a rain fly to an emergency shelter.
+The reinforced connection points and nylon webbing mean that the Snugpak can easily transition from a tarp to an emergency shelter.

-While this is not an ultralight tarp, its 40 oz tarp weight is another indication of durability.
-If you want a tarp you could feel comfortable using as an under-pad for a tent as well as as a rain fly for a hammock, the Snugpak is up to the challenge.
+While this is not ultralight, its 40 oz tarp weight is further indication of its durability.
+If you want a tarp you could feel comfortable using as an under-pad for a tent as well as as a hammock tarp, the Snugpak is up to the challenge.